How are Data for Manta Ray Statistics Collected?

 How a Team of Underwater Camera People Collected Manta Ray Statistics

 My husband James and I are underwater camera professionals.
 We owned a production company servicing manta tour boat operators for over 25 years (1991 – 2017).
-Our team of underwater videographers got to consistently interact with manta rays.
+Our team of underwater videographers got to interact with manta rays consistently.

 Kona has three different “viewing sites” where tour operators take guests to swim with mantas; we provided dual video coverage at the Keauhou dive site (South) six nights per week (03/2005 -12/2014) and at the airport location (North) seven nights per week (2001 -2017).